David Frank Graf: New Greek and Latin inscriptions

 Graf has also published some New Greek and Latin inscriptions.
-This includes some new Latin milestone texts from the Via Nova Traiana and more recently the compilation of a complete epigraphic corpus of Greek and Latin inscriptions translated into English from Agrippa II's reign, together with some newly discovered Safaitic inscriptions from southern Syria that mention the ruler.
+This includes some new Latin milestone texts from the Via Nova Traiana and, more recently, the compilation of a complete epigraphic corpus of Greek and Latin inscriptions translated into English from Agrippa II's reign, together with some newly discovered Safaitic inscriptions from southern Syria that mention the ruler.
 In subsequent research, he examined a distinctive new Greek funerary text originating from the northern region of Jordan, which revolved around the return of the mortal remains of a Roman dignitary during the early fourth century, hailing from Anatolia.

-Graf also made contributions to the study of the Syrian oasis of Palmyra, encompassing analysis of its governmental establishments during the period of Roman dominion, its economic engagements, as well as its uprising against the Roman Empire led by Queen Zenobia.
-Furthermore, his investigation into the ancient trade route connecting China and Syria, known as the "Silk Road," has provided a review of historical records from the Han Dynasty, as well as Bactrian Documents and Palmyrene inscriptions, substantiating the occurrence of extensive overland trade and exchanges across vast distances.
+Graf also made contributions to the study of the Syrian oasis of Palmyra, encompassing analysis of its governmental establishments during the period of Roman dominion and its economic engagements, as well as its uprising against the Roman Empire led by Queen Zenobia.
+Furthermore, his investigation into the ancient trade route connecting China and Syria, known as the "Silk Road," has provided a review of historical records from the Han Dynasty, as well as Bactrian documents and Palmyrene inscriptions, substantiating the occurrence of extensive overland trade and exchanges across vast distances.